algorand/go-algorand/data/transactions/logic/TEAL_opcodes.md

 ## asset_holding_get f

-- Opcode: 0x70 {uint8 asset holding field index}
+- Encoding: 0x70 {uint8 asset holding field index}
 - Stack: ..., A, B: uint64 &rarr; ..., X: any, Y: uint64
 - X is field F from account A's holding of asset B. Y is 1 if A is opted into B, else 0
 - Availability: v2